JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 you need to run only the browser application without the backend.

-While you don't need to make sure that the file is properly available on the server, you still need to instruct Ktor to provide the `.html` and `.js` files to a browser when requested.
+While you don't need to make sure that the file is properly available on the server, you still need to instruct Ktor to provide the `.html` and `.js` files to the browser when requested.

 #### Relevant Gradle configuration for the frontend {initial-collapse-state="collapsed"}

-The Gradle configuration for the application contains a snippet that binds the execution and packaging of the server-side JVM application to depend on the build of your frontend application, respecting the settings regarding `development` and `production` from the environment variable.
+The Gradle configuration for the application contains a snippet that makes the execution and packaging of the server-side JVM application dependent on the build of your frontend application while respecting the settings regarding `development` and `production` from the environment variable.
 It makes sure that whenever a `jar` file is built from the application, it includes the Kotlin/JS code: